dannypv05261/my-home-dns-architecture/README.md

 # Architecture of my home DNS

+I use this setup starting from 2020 to now.
+I will keep updating it if I find something new.
 Please let me know if you give any suggestion on my solution / improvement on config setting.

 This repository is to provide the idea and the major config of my home DNS architecture with following objectives:
 * Build a solution with security level higher than sole DNS over TLS but weaker than routing every traffic data to VPN Servers